nf-core/viralrecon/docs/output.md

 ### picard-tools

 [picard-tools](https://broadinstitute.github.io/picard/command-line-overview.html) is a set of command-line tools for manipulating high-throughput sequencing data.
-In this case we used picard-tools to obtain mapping and coverage metrics.
+We use picard-tools in this pipeline to obtain mapping and coverage metrics.
 If `--protocol amplicon` is set then these metrics will be obtained from the iVar trimmed alignments as opposed to the original Bowtie 2 alignments.

 **Output files:**